RobinLinus/coins-legacy/notes/succinct-fullnode.md

 The output path's index won't change much.
 Furthermore, we are mostly interested in the question if we received new bitcoins.
 In regards to our database that means the output path next to our previous query result must have changed.
 Only if that entry changed a receiving transaction could have occurred.

 How to respond to a proof query?
-We want to answer a `query: output_path -> output_inclusion_proof`.
+We need bridge nodes that answer queries like `query: output_path -> output_inclusion_proof`.
+The cost of running a bridge node must be minimal.
 Per definition is `output_path = block_index/tx_index/output_index`.
 Thus the trivial response is the full block at height `block_index`.
-Today's bitcoin nodes can already answer such a query.
+Today's bitcoin nodes can answer a simple query for a block.
 Yet, a block is about 1.2 MB (that might be good for privacy though).
 In total, the naive overhead is
 `1.2 MB * log2(N) = 1.2 MB * log2(70'000'000) ~ 31 MB` to prove the first balance query.
 We showed how to reduce the number of proof queries below `log(N)` by guessing the index.
 Most likely, 5 to 10 queries are sufficient.
 That would reduce the worst case overhead to 6 - 12 MB.
+Even better are bridge nodes serving pruned blocks as described in the bitcoin whitepaper chapter "Reclaiming Disk Space".
+Progressively reducing blocks is some computational overhead, yet it can be done lazily.
+This way bridge node requires much less disk space.
+Furtermore, bridge nodes can use progressive hash digests to reduce transaction data to the outputs.
+This removes all witness data and makes pruned blocks even more compact.

 Ideally, there would be a network of light nodes, sharing succinct inclusion proofs.
 Ideally, once the lite network has grown large enough, the lite nodes would never have to request an old block from mainnet full nodes again.
 There's a tipping point where they can fully serve themselves with inclusion proofs derived from new blocks.